xoseperez/pi-kernel/README.md

 This environment can be used to [cross-compile the Raspberry Pi OS kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) from a Linux, Windows, or Mac workstation using Docker.

-This build configuration has only been tested with the Raspberry Pi 4, CM4, and Pi 400, and run on macOS.
+This build configuration has only been tested with the Raspberry Pi 4 and CM4 and run on Linux.

 ## Bringing up the build environment